 Berkeley is one of the world's most dynamic education centers.
 The campus, the surrounding community and the San Francisco Bay Area provide unique intellectual and cultural stimulation.

 A major research center, Berkeley is a place where ideas are conceived and tested.
 Students have access to over ten million volumes on the shelves of the University's 18 libraries, including the Sheldon Margen Public Health Library.
-Some of the most distinguished teachers and scholars in the world teach classes on campus, and the faculty includes eight Nobel laureates.
+Some of the most distinguished teachers and scholars in the world teach classes on campus, and the faculty includes many Nobel laureates.

 In addition to an exciting academic community, the campus offers a program of concerts and special events that compete with that of any metropolitan city.
 The campus has both state-of-the-art athletic facilities and nationally ranked sports teams.
 The University includes an art museum, an anthropology museum, and the Pacific Film Archive, which offers one of the largest and most varied film collections in the world.